-Section E-Offer E.1 The total net proceeds and an estimate of the total expenses of the issue: The Company expects to raise Net Proceeds of approximately €129,982,030.56 (assuming full subscription of the New Ordinary Shares and after deducting commissions and other estimated expenses and taxes related to the Offering).
+Section E-Offer E.1 The total net proceeds and an estimate of the total expenses of the issue: The Company expects to raise Net Proceeds of approximately €143,174,316.68 (assuming full subscription of the New Ordinary Shares and after deducting €4 million in connection with commissions and other estimated expenses and taxes related to the Offering).
 E.2 Reasons for the issue, use of proceeds: The Company's principal use of the Net Proceeds will be to expand its existing Portfolio, enhance it through capital expenditures as well as to fund the Company's operating expenses consistently with the Business Strategy of the Company.
 The Company expects to have fully invested the Net Proceeds of the Offering within the twelve months following Admission.
-As of the date of this Prospectus, the Company has identified market opportunities with an estimated size of approximately €91 million (without considering Building Capex (as defined herein)), of which approximately €192 million corresponds to market opportunities being analysed under exclusivity and approximately €399 million corresponds to market opportunities under negotiation and analysis.
-In terms of property categories or nature of businesses, 49% of the referred market opportunities are retail facilities, 46% are office properties and the remaining 5% belong to other categories.
-E.3 A description of the terms and conditions of the issue: The Offering will be in respect of up to 19,967,756 New Ordinary Shares at a Subscription Price of €6.76 per New Ordinary Share.
-The Company is granting Eligible Shareholders Preferential Subscription Rights to subscribe for an aggregate of up to 19,967,756 New Ordinary Shares with a nominal value of €2.00 each.
-Each Existing Ordinary Share registered in the records of Iberclear at 23:59 (Madrid time) on the Record Date will entitle its holder to receive one Preferential Subscription Right.
-The exercise of two Preferential Subscription Rights will entitle the exercising holder to subscribe for one New Ordinary Share against payment of the Subscription Price in cash.
-The preferential subscription period (which lasts fifteen calendar days from 18 July 2015 through 1 August 2015 (both inclusive)): The Preferential Subscription Rights are expected to be traded on the SIBE during the period from and including 08:30 (Madrid time) on 20 July 2015 to 17:30 (Madrid time) on 31 July 2015.
-During the preferential subscription period, Eligible Shareholders or purchasers of Preferential subscription period, Eligible Shareholders or purchasers of Preferential

-Subscription Rights may exercise or sell in the market during the SIBE trading days of this period their Preferential Subscription Rights, in whole or in part, and those having exercised their Preferential Subscription Rights in full may confirm their agreement to subscribe for additional New Ordinary Shares in excess of their pro rata entitlement during the additional allocation period described below.
+As of the date of this Prospectus, the Company has identified market opportunities with an estimated size of €338.54 million (without considering Building Capex), of which €145 million correspond to a retail complex in the North of Spain in respect of which the Company has entered into a share deal agreement on 29 June 2016 and which acquisition is expected to close in the fourth quarter of 2016.
+The remaining €693.54 million correspond to market opportunities under negotiation and analysis.
+In terms of property categories or nature of businesses, 81.09% of the referred market opportunities (in terms of euro amounts) are retail facilities, 14.20% are logistic properties and the remaining 4.71% are properties that belong to other categories.
+E.3 A description of the terms and conditions of the issue: The Offering will be in respect of up to 29,913,479 New Ordinary Shares at a Subscription Price of €4.92 per New Ordinary Share.
+The Company is granting Eligible Shareholders (as defined herein) Preferential Subscription Rights to subscribe for an aggregate of up to 29,913,479 New Ordinary Shares with a nominal value of $\pounds$ 2.00 each.
+Each Existing Ordinary Share acquired up to 8 July 2016 and settled up to 13July 2016 in Iberclear will entitle its holder to receive one Preferential Subscription Right.
+The exercise of 91 Preferential Subscription Rights will entitle the exercising holder to subscribe for 45 New Ordinary Share against payment of the Subscription Price in cash.
+The preferential subscription period (which lasts fifteen calendar days from 9 July 2016 through 23 July 2016 (both inclusive)): The Preferential Subscription Rights are expected to be traded on the SIBE during the period from and including 09:00 (Madrid time) on 11 July 2016 to 17:30 (Madrid time) on 22 July 2016.
+During the preferential subscription period, Eligible Shareholders or purchasers of Preferential Subscription Rights may exercise or sell in the market during the SIBE trading days of this period their Preferential Subscription Rights, in whole or in part, and those having exercised their Preferential Subscription Rights in full may confirm their agreement to subscribe for additional New Ordinary Shares in excess of their pro rata entitlement during the additional allocation period described below.